elricstorm/rails-for-windows/docs/index.md

     Linux has RVM

-Windows has PIK.
+Windows can use URU.
 There are also new free Ruby Stack providers like *[Bitnami] (https://bitnami.com/stack/ruby)* which allow developers to deploy a complete environment stack with one click installation.

 The main thing to realize is that Windows has come far and there are many contributors across many projects that